iispokon/cfs-admin-api/README.md

 # Introduction
-A full set of CloudFS Admin APIs available through a REST interface.
-This was originally the CloudFS quickstart guide exposing the user and authenticate APIs but later expanded to include other Admin APIs such as AccountState and Delete
+The full set of Turnkey Admin APIs available through a REST interface.
+This was originally the CloudFS quickstart guide exposing the user and authenticate APIs but later expanded to include other Admin APIs such as /AccountState, /Create and /Delete

 This API was built and tested on Python 2.7.5